ibartomeus/CV/Bartomeus_CV_exahustive.md

 Service, evaluator & consulting
 -------------------------------

-I am commited to contributing to the advancement of science by serving in national and international scientific organizations, by offering consulting and transference services to the private sector, and co-organizing national scientific meetings and workshops.
+I am commited to contribute to the advance of science by serving in national and international scientific organizations, by offering consulting and transference services to the private sector and co-organizing national scientific meetings and workshops.

 **Service**